System Assembly and Testing

 By this stage of the Build Sequence, each of the main components should have been tested in some way.
 The operation of the voltage and current sensors is covered within the section for the main board.
 The display and output boards have already been checked within this section.

 [Satisfactory results from the RawSamplesTool, as described in the Main Board section, indicate that the voltage and current sensors are working properly.
 Running the calibration sketch, as described in the Calibration and Installation section, is another way of checking that all is well with the measurement side.
-It is well worth confirming that the input stages are OK before moving on to include the output stage.]
+It is well worth confirming that the input stages are OK before moving on to test the complete system as a single unit.]

 Now it's time to see whether everything will work together as a complete system.
 Before wiring the Router into a 'live' power-generating environment, it may be helpful to simulate some surplus power within a test rig.

 NB.
 Calibration is described on the Calibration & Installation page.
-For all builds that I've assembled so far using my new hardware and associated components, powerCal has been found to be around 0.045.
+For a 3.3V system usinmg standard components, powerCal is likely to be around 0.045.
 Setting powerCal_grid and powerCal_diverted to this figure should be fine for the offline checks in the rest of this section.
 These two variables are part of the MK2 PV Router sketch.
+For 5V systems, the powerCal values will be approx 50% larger.

 For convenience, I've posted an alternative sketch which allows a complete Mk2 rig to be very easily tested.
 This sketch includes 1kW of synthesized surplus power, so there's no need for a second circuit.
 After clipping CT1 around the appropriate core of the output circuit, precisely 1kW of power should be diverted to the output load.
 If the load is staying on permanently, that could be because the feedback is positive rather than negative.
 To fix this, the orientation of the CT can be reversed or the other core of the output cable can be used.